Last Updated on January 13, 2021

 Let me tell you the truth: this Art is tough.

-Beside the fact that the fundamentals of this Art (for either tracking men or animals) are quite a few, the main role, as suggested by the above quote by the legendary AB Taylor, consists on experience.
-The terminology of Tracking defines it “dirt time on ground“.
+Besides the fact that the fundamentals of this Art (for either tracking men or animals) are quite a few, the main role, as suggested by the above quote by the legendary AB Taylor, consists of experience.
+The terminology of Tracking defines it as “dirt time on ground“.

 In this article we will look at the information we can gain by observing a set of tracks (called the trackline), using size, measurements, and light angle, as well as cover the major differences between tracking men and animals.